Dailymotion-Pro-Services/custom-embed-v2/livestream.md

 ### Fetching video metadata:

 We trigger a [customEvent](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent) named `dm-player-created` on document when player is created.
 We also expose [player object](https://developer.dailymotion.com/player/#player-api)(JavaScript Player API Reference) with the event.
-By the player object reference, you can fetch [player state](https://developer.dailymotion.com/player/#state) containing video metadata like `videoTitle`, `videoDuration` etc.
+By the player object reference, you can fetch [player state](https://developer.dailymotion.com/player/#state) containing video metadata such as `videoTitle`, `videoDuration` etc.

 Here is an example.